broimluna/Orion-App-Installer/README.md

-# Orion-App-Installer
+# Orion-App-System
-Orion App Installer System, for use on "Web Desktops".
+Orion App System, for use on "Web Desktops".

 THIS IS STRICTLY FOR DEVELOPERS!